Chart Color Schemes

 AreaSearch analysis of employment trends sees Avoca Beach - Copacabana performing better than 90% of local markets assessed across Australia

-Avoca Beach - Copacabana has a highly educated workforce with professional services well represented.
-The unemployment rate was 1.2% in June 2025, lower than Greater Sydney's 4.2%.
+Avoca Beach - Copacabana has an educated workforce with professional services well-represented.
+The unemployment rate was 1.2% in September 2025, lower than Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment